szager-chromium/rr/Building And Installing.md

 <pre>
 sudo yum install \
   ccache cmake gcc gcc-c++ \
-  glibc-devel glibc-devel.i686 \
-  libstdc++-devel libstdc++-devel.i686 \
+  glibc-devel libstdc++-devel zlib-devel \
   python-pexpect man-pages
 </pre>

 On Ubuntu:
 <pre>
 sudo apt-get install ccache cmake g++-multilib \
-  realpath python-pexpect manpages-dev
+  libz-dev realpath python-pexpect manpages-dev git zlib1g-dev
 </pre>

 ## Building

 rr uses the CMake build system, which is able to generate multiple build environments.
 This enables you to choose whichever build driver you prefer to use.
 The commands below show building rr in a separate `obj` directory.
 This is recommended because cmake generates a *lot* of auxiliary files.

-If you intend to use rr to debug Firefox, follow [these instructions](https://developer.mozilla.org/en-US/docs/Compiling_32-bit_Firefox_on_a_Linux_64-bit_OS#Instructions_for_Fedora_19) to create a Firefox build for Fedora 19 that's compatible with rr.

-**NB**: you must disable the gstreamer media backend to record Firefox.  gstreamer uses some features that aren't currently supported (mmaps of unlinked inodes and exec'ing 64-bit processes).
+**NB**: you must disable the gstreamer media backend to record Firefox.  gstreamer uses some features that aren't currently supported (mmaps of unlinked inodes).
 Add this option to your mozconfig

     ac_add_options --disable-gstreamer